 At first I thought Douglas was just setting the scene for a Bear Grylls-styled survival trip, but looking at the vast land of rugged mountains through the dirty bus window, I could see why even the most seasoned of trekkers were likely to get lost in that unforgiving remoteness.
 It could have easily happened to us the day before at the Old Man of Storr.
 The mist had been so thick that if we dared stray from the path we wouldn’t have been able to find our way back.

-“Now you see why they call Skye the Misty Isle,” Douglas told me as we trudged through bogs, struggling to make out the gigantic pinnacle of rock that on clear days is visible from miles away.
+“Now you can see why they call Skye the Misty Isle,” Douglas told me as we trudged through bogs, struggling to make out the gigantic pinnacle of rock that on clear days is visible from miles away.

 With the events of the previous day still fresh in my head, I braced myself for another fog-filled, rainy day.
 But when we got off the bus at the campsite in Sligachan, the bare peaks of the mighty Cuillin Mountains couldn’t have been clearer.